Fostian/OrionPaxIT1025/Lab6/readme.md

 ### Internet Programming

 ##### World Wide Web Consortium
+Tim Berners-Lee is the inventor of The World Wide Web Consortium's mission is to bring diverse stake-holders together, under a clear and effective consensus-based process to develop high-quality standards based on contributions from the W3C Members, staff, and the community at large.
+The web design and applications standard is important because it sets the standard for building and rendering web pages that include, HTML, CSS , SVG,  AJAX, and many more.
+This standard is essential for all internet applications.

 ##### HTML5 and CSS
+HTML editors are needed to create and modify web pages.
+HTML basic uses things like headings, Doctype, paragraphs, links, and images.
+I used all of these when I made my web page for this lab.
+HTML links allow users to click their war from page to page.
+I used an image link in my web page

 ##### HTML and XML
+XML carries data, displays data, and XML has no predefined tags.

 ### Components of a URL

 ### Conclusion